The Fifth Patient

 The Fifth Patient is a 2007 American thriller film written and directed by Amir Mann, and starring Nick Chinlund and Marley Shelton.
 The film was shot in the United States and Mexico, and released on June 10, 2007.

-Plot
+Premise

 John Reilly, an American national, finds himself in an African hospital where, he learns he has spent the last two years due to a head injury.
 He remembers nothing of his past and is accused of being a spy.
 The film features Helen, a woman Reilly believes might be his wife.